 The next time you see your doctor, don’t be surprised if they tell you to take a hike.
 They mean it in the best possible way: spend more time outdoors, especially in natural settings like parks and forests.

-When people hear “virtual reality,” they often think of video gaming.
-That’s one of the technology’s most popular applications, but virtual reality (VR) has found its way into many other fields, such as health care, sports, business, science, education and the arts.
+Virtual reality has found its way into many fields, such as health care, sports, business, science, education and the arts.
 And, as the technology improves and becomes more affordable, its users are growing in both number and diversity.
-Today, seniors are among VR’s greatest enthusiasts – and tech companies are eager to cater to their needs and wishes....
+Today, seniors are among VR’s greatest enthusiasts – and tech companies are eager to cater to their needs and wishes.